 - What percentage of the house is being used: Another requirement that will decide the deductible amount is what percentage of the house is being used for work.
 So before you file your house deduction claim you need to understand what percentage of the house is used for work if you are using more than one room or only a portion of a room as your home office.

 Rules for employees

 The IRS has specified a couple of other rules for employees claiming home office deductions.
-So if you are an employee in addition to the above stated rules you would also have to comply with these other criterion.
+So if you are an employee in addition to the above-stated rules you would also have to comply with these other criteria.

-- For an employee looking for home deductions he must show that his working from home is actually more beneficial for the employer.
+- For an employee looking for home deductions, he must show that he's working from home is actually more beneficial for the employer.
 You can easily claim home office deductions if your office does not provide any space for you to work in their location and you have to work from home.
-However the IRS does not have any specific rules to judge if your work is actually beneficial for your employer.
+However, the IRS does not have any specific rules to judge if your work is actually beneficial for your employer.
 They base their decision on facts and circumstantial information.

 - You cannot be eligible for tax deductions if you rent a part of your home to the employer and use that part to work for that same company.